 How do I apply?

-It is best to submit your package as early as you can to save your seat in a course.
-Registration begins in
+We strongly encourage you to submit your package as early as possible to save your seat in a course.
+Registration begins in the May before the next academic year, and you may register for both fall and winter courses.

 How do I know if I am accepted?

-Self-Service Account to register.
-If there are concerns with your application, Admissions will contact your
+Once NWP Admissions approves your application, we will notify you by email and direct you to your myNWP Self-Service Account to register.
+If there are concerns with your application, Admissions will contact you.

 When do I start, how will I know where to go, and what textbook do I need?